Michaelpalacce/SimpleSecrets/README.md

 ## Backup and Restore
 * You can do a GET request to {{FQDN}}/api/simplesecrets/backup to get all the data needed for a backup
-* You can do a POST request to {{FQDN}}/api/simplesecrets/restore with the data retrieved from /backup to do a full restore ( will overwrite your ENCRYPTION KEY too )
+* You can do a POST request to {{FQDN}}/api/simplesecrets/restore with the data retrieved from /backup to do a full restore ( will overwrite your ENCRYPTION KEY and FINGERPRINT too )

 ## Development Pre-reqs
 1. Have kubernetes context configured to connect to a kubernetes cluster
 2. Run: `npm i`
-3. Install DB driver globally `npm i -g sqlite3`

 ## Development
 1. Go to `./charts/`
 2. Run `helm install simplesecrets simplesecrets -n simplesecrets --create-namespace`
 3. in the main directory run `tsc --watch`
 4. In the `./dist` directory run `nodemon index.js`
+5. Run: `export INSECURE=1` to enable insecure requests

+## Testing
+1. Run: `export INSECURE=1` to enable insecure requests
+2. Run: `npm run test`
+3. Run: `npm run coverage` for test coverage